Ais113/GetAndCleanData-AssignWk4/README.md

 					TidyData <- merge(TidyData, activities, by = "code")
 					TidyData <- TidyData[,c("subject","code", "activity", DatawithMeanSD)] #reorder the columns so that activity description is to the front of the dataset

-7.Need to appropriately label the dataset with descriptive variable names.
+7. Need to appropriately label the dataset with descriptive variable names.
 First view the contents of the data set in order to determine how we should adjust the names

 				head(str(TidyData),2)